Main Thread vs Worker Thread Lifecycle

 • Pool over spawn/kill: High-frequency task dispatching should use a pre-allocated worker pool.
 Frequent new Worker() / terminate() cycles incur heavy V8 isolate overhead.

-• Guard against deadlocks: Atomics.wait() blocks the worker thread indefinitely if the main thread crashes or fails to signal.
-Always implement timeout fallbacks or heartbeat checks.
+• Guard against deadlocks: Atomics.wait() blocks the worker thread indefinitely if the expected value never changes.
+Always prefer Atomics.waitAsync() on the main thread (blocking Atomics.wait() is prohibited on the main thread entirely) and implement timeout fallbacks in workers.

 • Detect zombie workers: Implement periodic health checks.
-If a worker misses 3 consecutive heartbeat responses, force-terminate and respawn to prevent silent memory exhaustion.
+If a worker misses several consecutive heartbeat responses, force-terminate and respawn to prevent silent memory exhaustion.

 Frequently Asked Questions